top of page

 • Muscle balance: Manual therapy can help correct muscle imbalances around the knee joint by targeting weak or tight muscles that may contribute to the development or progression of OSD.
 By addressing these imbalances, manual therapy can help reduce the load on the affected area and alleviate symptoms.

-• Biomechanical correction: Manual therapy can help address biomechanical issues that may contribute to OSD by improving the alignment and function of the lower extremity.
+• Biomechanical correction: Manual therapy can help address biomechanical issues that may contribute to OSD by improving the alignment and function of the lower extremities.
 Correcting biomechanical factors can help reduce the stress on the patellar tendon and tibial tuberosity, leading to symptom relief and prevention of further injury.

 • Individualized treatment: Hands-on manual therapy allows healthcare professionals to tailor treatment plans to the specific needs of each individual with OSD.
 By addressing the unique factors contributing to a patient's condition, manual therapy can provide more targeted and effective relief from symptoms.